Chris Holmes Keynote Speaker

 Chris has an unusual depth and breadth of experience.
 After retiring from competitive swimming he worked as a journalist before qualifying and working as a commercial lawyer for a leading international City practice.
 He was also appointed as non-Executive Director to the Disability Rights Commission and UK Sport and was an Ambassador for the successful London 2012 Olympic and Paralympic bid.

 In 2013 the Prime Minister invited Chris to join his team in the House of Lords becoming Lord Holmes of Richmond.
 Chris brings his wide-ranging experience to bear in this role and actively relishes this new political position.
 His experiences navigating the ancient corridors of power with guide dog Lottie offer numerous insightful and entertaining anecdotes.
-He is currently working with the Digital Skills Select Committee, which was appointed in 2014 to consider information and communications technology, competitiveness, and skills in the UK.
+He has been a member of Select Committees on Democracy and Digital Technologies, Intergenerational Fairness, Artificial Intelligence, Digital Skills, Social Mobility and Financial Exclusion and has published reports on Distributed Ledger Technologies and Reducing Friction in International Trade.